Skip navigation

 Simple ceremony

 You can also choose for a simple ceremony at city hall.
-This can take place in the Trouwkamer (wedding room) at Burgerzaken in city hall on working days between 9:00 and 16:00 o'clock.
+This can take place in the Trouwkamer (wedding room) at Burgerzaken in city hall on Monday morning, Tuesday afternoon an Wednesday morning.

 • There is room for a maximum of 8 people.
 This number includes the wedding couple, witnesses and children.
 Exceptions are not possible.